 - 1. Interest Rate Risk: losses in value due to changes in the level, slope and curvature of yield curves, the volatility of interest rates and changes in credit spreads; - 2.
 FX Risk: losses in value due to exposures to changes in spot prices, forward prices and volatilities of currency rates; - 3.
+Credit Spread Risk: Losses in the value due to change in credit spreads driven by associated credit risk of the security issuer/underlying; - 4.
 Commodity Price Risk: losses in value due to exposures to changes in spot prices, forward prices and volatilities of commodities such as petrochemicals, base and precious metals, and food stocks.